Ogoa/alx-low_level_programming/0x01-variables_if_else_while/README.md

 6-print_numberz.c
 Task 6.
 This program prints all single digit numbers of base 10 starting from , but only "putchar()" is used.

+7-print_tebahpla.c
+Task 7.
+This program prints the lowercase alphabet in reverse followed by a new line.
+Only "putchar()" is used in this case.